picsartAcademy24/merging/everyone.md

 Everyone had a hard year
 Everyone had a good time
-Everyone had the boot in
+Everyone had a wet dream
 Everyone saw the sun shine

 Everyone had a hard year
 Everyone let their hair down
 Everyone pulled their socks up
-Everyone put their feet down
+Everyone put their foot down

 Everyone had a hard year
 Everyone put their feet up